marijnh/Eloquent-JavaScript/04_data.md

 is why changing `object1` also changes the value of `object2`.
 The binding `object3` points to a different object, which initially contains the same properties as `object1` but lives a separate life.

+{{index "const keyword", "let keyword"}}

+Bindings can also be changeable or constant, but this is separate from the way their values behave.
+Even though number values don't change, you can use a `let` ((binding)) to keep track of a changing number by changing the value it points at.
+Similarly, though a `const` binding to an object can itself not be changed and will continue to point at the same object, the _contents_ of that object might change.

 {{index "== operator", [comparison, "of objects"], "deep comparison"}}